+Exploratory testing is most effective when the goal shifts from requirement validation to risk discovery.
 Exploratory testing is a software testing approach where testers actively explore an application, learn its behavior, and identify defects without relying on predefined test cases or scripts.
 Instead of following written steps, testers apply their experience, intuition, and creativity to uncover issues that traditional test cases often miss.

 This approach combines learning, test design, and test execution in real time.
 Unlike scripted testing, where teams define every step in advance, exploratory testing allows testers to think critically and adapt their actions as they test.
 This flexibility helps uncover hidden risks and unexpected system behavior.

+These characteristics make exploratory testing particularly valuable in fast-moving development environments where requirements evolve continuously.
 Testers design and execute tests at the same time.
 As they discover new information, they adjust their testing strategy and expand coverage based on real-time results.

 Exploratory testing does not rely on rigid plans or predefined scripts.
 Testers freely follow different paths and focus on areas that appear risky, complex, or unclear.